LOLBAS-Project/LOLBAS-Project.github.io/_lolbas/OtherMSBinaries/Squirrel.md

----
-Name: Update.exe
+Name: Squirrel.exe
 Description: Binary to update the existing installed Nuget/squirrel package.
 Part of Microsoft Teams installation.
-Author: 'Oddvar Moe'
+Author: 'Reegun J (OCBC Bank) - @reegun21'
 Created: '2019-06-26'
 Commands:
-  - Command: Update.exe --download [url to package]
+  - Command: squirrel.exe --download [url to package]
     Description: The above binary will go to url and look for RELEASES file and download the nuget package.
     Usecase: Download and execute binary
     Category: Execute